NCI-CGR/TriosCompass_v2/README.md

 ```
-:bookmark: The json output from fastp needs to be nameed as "*fastp.json" to be recoganized by MultiQC.
+:bookmark: The json output from fastp needs to be named as "*fastp.json" to be recoganized by MultiQC.
 We have modified the workflow accordingly.